 The quadriceps muscle is a group of four smaller muscles that make up the muscle on the front of your thigh.
 The quadriceps, or commonly called the “quads,” are a powerful extensor of the knee.
 They are essential for walking, running, jumping, squatting, and walking up the stairs.
-If you want strong, toned legs, you need to work your quadriceps.
+If you want strong, toned legs, you need to make quadricep workouts part of your routine.

 Perfect Female Quadriceps: Exercise Motivation and Inspiration

 Women tend to have stronger quads than hamstrings and glutes.
-Most of the exercises we do at the gym involve working the quads.
+Most of the exercises we do at the gym are ultimately quads exercises.
 Plus, your quads are used in everyday life from walking up the stairs at work to sitting at the dinner table to walking to the corner coffee shop.

 Having strong quads is a good thing.
 Ideally, your hamstrings-to-quadriceps strength ratio should be 2:3.
-So good ahead and work those quads!
+So good ahead and do that quads workout!
 Just remember, though, if your quadriceps become too strong, you risk injuring your hamstrings and knees.
 So, don’t forget the hamstring-specific exercises, too.
 Balance is key.

 Best Workouts for Women: Good Routines, Great Results

 You use your quads every day.
 From getting out of bed every morning to sitting down at your desk to walking to the gym for your nightly yoga class.
 But, just using your quads for daily movement isn’t enough if you want toned legs.
-It’s time to break out the weights.
+It’s time to break out the strength training exercises for quads.